Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 Planning to Breastfeed?

-If you are a planner like me and want to learn about everything to do with pregnancy and breastfeeding, then the other online course I would recommend is Milkology.
+If you are a planner and want to learn about everything to do with pregnancy and breastfeeding, then the other online course I would recommend is Milkology.

 It is a fantastic course by Stacey Stewart a qualified lactation consultant.
 It’s super affordable and will literally go through everything you need to be successful at breastfeeding.

-The only reason for my recommendation is that I spent hundreds of dollars buying books where this course is less than $ 20, and a real investment in my opinion.
+The only reason for my recommendation is that I spent hundreds of dollars buying books where this course is affordable, and a real investment.